2026-05-31

 1. The Death of the Mega-Prompt

 We’ve all seen them: the 3,000-word system prompts that try to cover every edge case.
 They’re brittle.
-This week, I’ve been refactoring my Woodshop AI pipeline to move away from monolithic prompts and toward Markdown-based Context Engineering.
+This week, I’ve been refactoring my pipeline to move away from monolithic prompts and toward Markdown-based Context Engineering.

 Instead of telling the AI how to think, I’m giving it a strict specification.
 It’s the difference between a loose conversation and an Interface in C#.